PavanRangani/docs/docs/prd/chat/mention.md

             - The Active item in the list gets selected (can be seen in chip view in the chat input field)
             - The dialogue get closed
         - The cursor can be observed blinking after the chip view and a single whitespace
-        - If user press 'Esc' key, then the suggestion list dialogue is closed and user observes cursor blinking in the input field.
+        - If user press `Esc` key, then the suggestion list dialogue is closed and user observes cursor blinking in the input field.
     - Chip view
         - Shows mentioned user name in Bold in a Chip view.
-[Image: Chip]()
+[Image: Chip](https://drive.google.com/file/d/17r3mgGeGGGK0vR02sp9z6MdCchJ5Xvxd/view?usp=sharing)
+        - Using Backspace Chip can be removed from chat
         - On hover of Chip, show tooltip message with following information: [Image: Tooltip]()
             - First name
             - Last Name
             - Email
         - Chip view of mentioned user is preserved in edit Chat too.
+        - When user is blocked, then also Tooltip will show name and email

 ## UI Rule